Zozman/pledge-coinbase/README.md

 textColor specifies the color of the text in the widget.
 ### bottomText; Type: String (Optional) Default: "Like This?
 Contribute A Donation With Coinbase!"
 bottomText specifies the content that is written below the embeded content and above the box where donation amounts are entered.
+### topText; Type: String (Optional) Default: null
+topText specifies text written above the embeded content.
+### currencyType; Type: String (ISO 4217 Currency Code) (Required) Default: "BTC"
+currenctType specifies what type of currency donations are asked for in the donation box.
+Any ISO 4217 Currency Code accepted by Coinbase can be used.
+If BTC is not used, then the donation button will convert the monetary value to the proper BTC amount to let the user know how much to send.